chrisvaillancourt/peachy-js/README.md

-# peachy-js
+# Peachy-js

-Peaching and good to know JavaScript things
+Peachy and good to know JavaScript things